opentargets/ontoform/README.md

 # ontoform

-Simple CLI tool that transforms ontologies into NDJSONs optimized for Open Targets pipeline.
+Simple CLI tool that transforms ontologies and other input data into The format used by the Open Targets pipeline.

 ## Running